🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸŒƒ Nightlife + 4.9 -- 15 The nightlife is sophisticated and relaxed, centered around terrace bars and restaurants, lacking the high-energy club scene of nearby Benidorm.
+πŸŒƒ Nightlife + 4.7 -- 15 Nightlife is low-key with a few bars and beachfront spots, lacking the vibrant club scene found in nearby Benidorm.

 🍎 FOOD & FITNESS